fmunlu/ML/README.md

 I got perfect recall!
 If I had worked on it in a different year, the result would have been drastically different.
 Therefore, I averaged the performance of my models using different seeds in order to reduce the variance.

+### Case Study -- Forest Cover Type
+This is a dataset containing half a million instances on 54 predictor variables.
+The objective is to predict forest cover type from cartographic variables.

 ### Dimension Reduction -- Fashion-MNIST
 Fashion-MNIST is a dataset which contains 70000 everyday clothing items/accesories represented as a grayscale 28x28 image; hence, each instance lives in a 784 dimensional space.
 We use various dimension reduction algorithms such as PCA, NMF, t-SNE, UMAP, and Isomap in order to reduce the dimension to 2 and visualize the dataset as a scatterplot